 About one-fifth (21%) of participants who replaced their CAC suggested providing information on costs and savings or on the efficiency of old versus new units.
 Presumably auditors are meant to do this already, but this may not be carried out as consistently or thoroughly as it could be.
 This was followed by more advertising (16%) and continuing to offer the rebate (14%).

-If it is Broke, Replace it.
-In contrast, the fact that a CAC was older or even broken served as the major reason for replacing a unit, either with or without a rebate (Table 3-17).
+If it is Broken, Replace it.
+In contrast, the fact that a CAC was older or broken served as the major reason for replacing a unit, either with or without a rebate (Table 4-15).
 This open-ended question allowed individuals to name multiple factors they considered when replacing their CAC, and nearly all of the respondents cited the age of a unit and its working (or non-working) condition as one of the reasons to replace it.
-That is, participants wanted to replace their CAC because the unit was approaching—or had reached—the end of its useful life.
-The fact that respondents wanted to replace their unit because of its age also likely underlies the fact that three out of five respondents who received a rebate said that they had had plans to replace the CAC equipment prior to having the HES audit (Table 3-18).
+That is, participants wanted to replace their CAC because the unit was approaching—or they thought it had reached—the end of its useful life.
+The fact that respondents wanted to replace their unit because of its age also likely underlies the fact that three out of five respondents who received a rebate said that they had had plans to replace the CAC equipment prior to having the HES audit (Table 4-16).
+(The survey was not designed to measure free-ridership and did not ask these respondents whether their plans included replacement with standard or high-efficiency equipment.)

-The results also suggest that more than one-fifth of participants that obtained the early replacement rebate (21%) stated that the old unit having broken down was an important factor in their decision, which seems to violate the concept of an early replacement.
-Nearly the same percentage of participants who replaced their CAC without a rebate (19%) stated that the old unit having broken down was an important factor in their decision to replace it.at the time of this study the Companies did not have a set definition of “early replacement.”
+More than one-fifth of participants that obtained the early replacement rebate (21%) stated that the old unit having broken down was an important factor in their decision to replace it.
+Nearly the same percentage of participants who replaced their CAC without a rebate (19%) stated this.
+These open-ended responses were not clear enough to determine if the CAC systems in question were functioning at the time of the audit, so it is not possible to draw any conclusions regarding either free-ridership or spillover from these results.
+Regardless, at the time of this study the Companies did not have a set definition of “early replacement.”
+By contrast, the Massachusetts Cool Smart program defines equipment qualifying for early replacement as equipment with “4 or more years of remaining life.”
 The program should consider setting more stringent criteria for determining early replacement or risk paying greater incentives than needed.

 Energy efficiency paled in comparison to the desire to replace an aging unit when considering factors regarding CAC replacement.
 In fact, only 29% of respondents named energy efficiency or lower energy bills as factors they had considered when deciding to replace a CAC.
 Interestingly, respondents who received the standard $250 rebate more frequently cited energy efficiency or lowering bills as a factor than did the respondents receiving the early replacement rebate or those who did not use a rebate.